11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Risk of Fetal Distress and Fetal Bradycardia

-Particularly intense contractions, coupled with other common rapid labor complications such as placental abruptions or uterine ruptures, threaten the baby’s oxygen supply.
-If this persists, the child is likely to show signs of fetal distress, which is typically signified by an abnormal fetal heart rate.
-Babies in fetal distress are at high risk for developing a hypoxic birth injury, which can affect both the brain and the heart.
+Particularly intense contractions, coupled with other rapid labor complications like placental abruptions or uterine ruptures, threaten the baby’s oxygen supply.
+If this persists, the child is likely to have an abnormal fetal heart rate show signs of fetal distress.
+Babies in fetal distress are at high risk for developing hypoxic birth injuries, which affect both the brain and heart.

-One of the more significant risks of precipitous labor is fetal bradycardia, a condition where the fetal heart rate is abnormally low (below 110 beats per minute).
-Prolonged fetal bradycardia is a medical emergency and usually requires an emergency c-section to prevent a brain injury including HIE.
+One significant risk is fetal bradycardia, where the baby's heart rate is abnormally low (below 110 beats per minute).
+Prolonged fetal bradycardia is a medical emergency and usually requires an emergency c-section to prevent a brain injury like HIE.

-Children born with fetal bradycardia will require immediate medical attention in the neonatal intensive care unit (NICU) and must be closely monitored to avoid serious long-term effect.
+Children born with fetal bradycardia will require immediate medical attention in the neonatal intensive care unit (NICU).
+Neonatal healthcare specialists must closely monitor babies with bradycardia to avoid serious long-term effects.
 The fetal or neonatal outcomes may include nerve damage, brain damage, birth asphyxia, paralysis, cerebral palsy, and in some instances even death.

 Infection From an Unsterilized Delivery Area